canonical/ubuntu-cloud-docs/docs/oracle/oracle-explanation/security-overview.rst

 Full-disk encryption (FDE)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 FDE ensures that all data on the disk is inaccessible without an encryption key.
-To use FDE on Oracle Cloud, refer to :doc:`../oracle-how-to/use-fde`.
+To use FDE on Oracle Cloud, refer to :ref:`use-fde`.

 Confidential computing